-In laboratory-based measurements, a set of three TLM luminance sources with patterned transmissive filters have been used to generate luminance contrast patterns which are then measured by using cameras.
+In lab-based measurements, a set of three TLM luminance sources with patterned transmissive filters have been used to generate luminance contrast patterns which are then measured by using cameras.
 Doing so, limitations identified regarding the sampling theorem, resulting from the charge accumulating principle as used in most pixel-based detectors, could be addressed.
-The linearity of the TLM luminance source in constant luminance mode and during transient operation (regarding the actual TLM waveform compared to the nominal one) was investigated which revealed issues regarding modulation depth (offset) and small deviations resulting from internal decay time constants of the electrical circuit, in addition to the well-known droop effects attributed to the included LED strains itself revealed.
-This information is a prerequisite for facilitating these sources in a characterization of TLM measurement devices.

 Measurements taken with an imaging luminance measurement device (ILMD), on different lamps and luminaires, demonstrated the feasibility of TLM measurements with such devices.
-Results from this feasibility demonstration resulted in an improvement of the measurement modes implemented in a commercial complementary metal oxide semiconductor (CMOS)-based ILMDs which will be further developed and demonstrated.
-Also, the impact of TLM on ILMD measurements of the average luminance was demonstrated.
-Errors as encountered during measurement for glare assessment from artificial light at night caused by high-intensity discharge lamps (HID-lamps), or pulse-width-modulated LEDs have been studied.
-In addition, the possibility of using conventional cameras that provide a high frame rate mode of up to 1000 Hz, such as compact cameras or smartphone cameras dedicated for slow motion recordings, are investigated.
+The measurement modes used will be improved and further developed.
+In addition, the possibilities of using conventional cameras that provide a high frame rate mode of up to 1000 Hz, such as compact cameras or smartphone cameras dedicated for slow motion recordings, are investigated.
 As such cameras are widely used, this is expected to increase the uptake of results.

-Model for the visibility of the phantom array effect (Objective 4)
+Model for the visibility of the phantom array effect

 The investigation of the visibility of the phantom array effect has started with a literature review.
-Based on this, the effect of temporal frequency, colour of the light source, saccade amplitude and velocity, and ambient illumination on the visibility of the phantom array effect will be studied.
-Three psychophysical experiments have been designed, and the experimental protocols have been approved by the Ethical Review Board (ERB) at Eindhoven University of Technology.
-All three experiments use a two-interval forced-choice (2IFC) task for the observers, in which observers need to indicate in which of the two sequentially presented stimuli the phantom array effect is visible to them.
-Changing the modulation depth in the pair of stimuli in combination with the QUEST+ method (a Bayesian adaptive psychometric testing method), enables adaptive collection of data, thus reducing the number of perceptual experiments needed.
-By doing so, the visibility threshold of the phantom array effect can be determined for the various lighting conditions.
+Based on the literature review, the effect of temporal frequency, luminance contrast (i.e. the difference between the luminance of the light source and luminance of the background) and colour of the light source, on the visibility of the phantom array effect will be studied.
+Two psychophysical experiments have been designed, and the experimental protocols have been approved by the Ethical Review Board (ERB) at Eindhoven University of Technology.
+Both experiments use a two-interval forced-choice (2IFC) task for the observers, in which observers need to indicate in which of the two sequentially presented stimuli the phantom array effect is visible to them.